 Pansies are very useful flowers.
-They are excellent in both beds and containers, they come in a huge variety of colors, and they can even be eaten in salads and desserts.
+They are excellent in both beds and containers, they come in a huge variety of colors, and the flowers can even be eaten in salads and desserts.
 But while these plants are very popular with gardeners, they’re just as popular with insects and other pests.
 Keep reading to learn more about the most common pansy plant pests and how to combat bugs that eat pansies.

 Managing Pansies and Pests